TanishaKanojia836/KEYWORDS/README.md

 a software that allows a single physical computer to run multiple virtual machines (VMs).
 # Python
 a computer programming language often used to build websites and software, automate tasks, and analyze data.
+# Cryptography
+Cryptography is the practice of developing and using coded algorithms to protect and obscure transmitted information so that it may only be read by those with the permission and ability to decrypt it.
 # Cryptocurrency
 any form of currency that exists digitally or virtually and uses cryptography to secure transactions.
 # LOKI